life-itself/community/content/programs/2023/long-term-residencies.md

 - 18h30 : prep dinner team finish meal
 - 19h00 : table dinner and dishes

-Besides the daily structure, there will be once a week a regulatory circle and emergent offering sessions at nights to be organized among participants.
+Besides the daily structure, there will be once a week a regulatory circle and twice a week emergent offering sessions by residents.
 Week ends don't have any frame.
 During that time spontanous cooking and eating organisation happens.
 This is a time that gives opportunity to discover surroundings such as Plum Village or prehistorical caves.

+For a monthly cost between 850 to 1250 euros (organic plant based food included),
+residents will be able to experience an inspiring  way of living together.Participants  are also welcome to share their unique skills, knowledge and other resources with the rest of the community.

+Ideal candidates are those who resonate with these principles and practices and are ready to explore their impact on a personal and communal level.
+In other words people who feel called by the secular monk posture.
+Interested individuals are encouraged to apply by september 30th, 2023, to join this venture that emphasizes the deep ontological effects  of living together within a structure.